XiminHu/mass-suite/dev/dev-note.md

 write function for mz looping list generation - done

 potentially switch all list out and instead use np.array to boost loop efficiency

+need a looping script for the peak manual labeling, potentially logic in: one data-one plot- input label- next loop the modeling classification will be used after peak detection to exclude bad peaks or before detection to only have good peak into detection -- need discussion and efficiency test